What is a Havapoo Dog?

 Where do Havapoo Dogs come from?

-Hybrid dogs are a dog breed that is the result of two different breeds of dog breeding and creating a mix.
+Hybrid dogs are a breed of dog that is the result of two different breeds of dog breeding and creating a mix.
 When it comes to the Havapoo or the Havanese Poodle mix, you get the best of the Havanese bloodline and the poodle bloodline.
-And while it is true that every dog on earth today has been crossbred at some point in time or another, the Havapoo is truly special.
+And while it is true that every dog on earth today has been crossbred at some point in time or another, Havapoos are truly special.

 So, let’s take a quick look at the parents of the Havapoo.

 The Havanese dog is considered the only native Cuban dog, and they are now extremely popular all over the world.
 Havanese dogs are small, loving, and full of happy energy.
 Havanese dogs typically weigh between 7 and 13 pounds and grow no taller than around 11 inches.

 Poodles, specifically miniature poodles since those are the breed typically mixed with Havanese dogs, are one of the most popular dog breeds in the world.
 Interestingly enough, the poodle first came from Germany where they were bred specifically for hunting ducks.
 Today, the poodle is the national dog of France!

 Of course, the miniature poodle was bred smaller to be a better companion for city dwellers and aristocrats.

 And so, where the Havanese breed enjoyed many years as a beloved pet to Cuban royalty, the poodle was a favorite of European royalty.
 When you adopt a Havapoo poppy, you are getting a dog with one of the most royal bloodlines in the world!